NeXt-UI/next-tutorials/README.md

 This is the tutorial to help you understand how NeXt UI Toolkit works and start writing your code as soon as possible.

-Should you notice a typo or have a question, do not hesitate to contact the authors using the e-mail addresses at the bottom of the page.
+Should you notice a typo or have a question, do not hesitate to contact the authors at <next-dev@lists.opendaylight.org>.

 ## Tutorial Contents
 0. [Introduction](./tutorials/tutorial-000.md)